top of page

 Role: General Manager

-Reason for Applying: I think it would be an incredible opportunity to further my career in hospitality and the knowledge and opportunity which will come from this will be invaluable.
+Reason for Applying: It would be an incredible opportunity to further my career in hospitality and the knowledge and opportunity which will come from this will be invaluable.
 I’m also incredibly excited by the potential networking opportunities this might bring.

 Ideal Outcomes: By participating in the program I hope to increase my skills and ability to be a better leader for my team.
-I also look forward to gaining greater knowledge and experience in the hospitality industry that will help me further my own career.
-It will also be great to meet and pick the brains of inspiring and successful women in the hospitality industry and to influence other women in regard to how great and rewarding of a career hospitality can be.
+I also look forward to gaining greater knowledge and experience that will help me further my own career.
+It will be great to meet inspiring and successful women and influence others in regard to how great and rewarding a hospitality career can be.

 Kat Maples